 - Online applications

-After a Career Development Specialist has assessed a customer’s paperwork and the results from core services used, then the Specialist may determined that more intensive services may be required.
+After a Career Coach has assessed a customer’s paperwork and the results from core services used, then the Coach may determined that more intensive services may be required.

 Intensive services are granted to Adults and Dislocated Workers who are unemployed or underemployed or who have attempted at least one core service and is still unable to obtain employment that leads to self-sufficiency.
 Intensive Service are listed as: